BASIC Programming Language

 PRINT statement

-This statement is used to transmit data from the computer memory to the output device.
+The PRINT statement is used to display data (text, numbers, or results of expressions) from the computer's memory to the output device (usually the screen).

 PRINT A